mrdavid/r-sample-enron/README.md

 * Scott Neal
 * Kenneth Lay

-### Mails to or from important people: Whole network ('01.important.people.pdf')
+#### Mails to or from important people: Whole network

+_Graph:  01.important.people.pdf_

 We first simply plot the whole network of people that have sent mails or received mails from one of the members in the list of important people.
 The graph shows some interesting properties.
 While there are a lot of people that only exchange emails with one of the important people (this is probably in part due to their inboxes not being in the data set), there is a group of people (in the center of the graph) that is connected to nearly all of the important people.

-### Mails to or from important people: Network of 'well connected' people ('02.important.people.well.connected.pdf')
+#### Mails to or from important people: Network of 'well connected' people

+_Graph: 02.important.people.well.connected.pdf_

 The graph shows only those people in the network that have more than 4 connections.
 One can see that nearly everybody is connected to Louise Kitchen.

-### Mails to or from important people: Strength of connections between 'well connected' people ('03.important.people.well.connected.weights.pdf')
+#### Mails to or from important people: Strength of connections between 'well connected' people

+_Graph: 03.important.people.well.connected.weights.pdf_

 The last graph shows the network of 'well connected' people with thickness of lines indicating the number of emails sent from one person to the other.
 The connection between Louise Kitchen and John Lavarato and Sally Beck is exceptionally strong.
 Furthermore, John Lavarato has quite strong connections to all of the 'important people' mentioned above.

-# Running the analysis from scratch
+## Running the analysis from scratch

 The analysis can be run from scratch, using only the R script and assuming that the relevant libraries are installed by using